fourlen/freeton-robonomics_contracts/scripts/README.txt

 After that you may want to register one or several providers with registerProvider.js (also using simple wallets).

 Registered a provider, you may consume one quota with no_liabilities.js, refill or withdraw stake, create and then finalize liability with the corresponding scripts.
-Also you may wait for the timeout and check charging fines mechanism with checkTimeout.js.
+Also you may wait for the timeout and check charging fines mechanism with checkTimeout.js, or test on-chain validator finalization (you have to edit createLiability script for this).

+By now you have to manually copy the liability hash printed by createLiability and paste it in finalizeLiability script.